-Regulatory fees are charged under Schedule 1 of the Education (Queensland Curriculum and Assessment Authority) Regulation 2014 ('the Regulation').
+Regulatory fees are charged under the Education (Queensland Curriculum and Assessment Authority) Regulation 2014 ('the Regulation').

 Fee Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition policies Service fee for 1 year Under section 165 of the Regulation, the Authority may charge a fee to non-Australian citizens and non-permanent residents undertaking senior secondary education in Queensland schools.
 The fee is in consideration of the Authority performing its syllabus development, moderation, testing and certification functions for those persons.
-The Authority recognises the fee upon receipt, as performance obligations are not sufficiently specific and therefore do not meet the criteria for deferral of revenue under AASB 15 Revenue from Contracts with Customers.
+The Authority recognises the fee upon receipt, as performance obligations are not sufficiently specific and therefore do not meet the criteria for deferral of revenue under AASB 15 Revenue from Contracts with Customers .
 Fee for a copy of certificate Under section 160 of the Regulation, a person requesting a copy of a certificate that was previously issued by the Authority must pay a fee.
 The customer obtains control of the certificate upon delivery, which is the sole performance obligation.
 Revenue is recognised on delivery of the certificate to the customer.
-This fee was waived in the prior year as per Note 6.6 below.
-Application fee to take an external senior examination Under section 57 of the Regulation, a person wishing to undertake an external senior examination must pay an application fee to the Authority.
+Application fee to take a senior external examination Under section 57 of the Regulation, a person wishing to undertake a senior external examination must pay an application fee to the Authority.
 The fee is payable upfront, and the single performance obligation is fulfilled by the completion of the examination period.
 Revenue is recognised at the completion of the examination period.
 Amounts received are recognised as contract liabilities until completion of the examination period.

 Fee Nature and timing of satisfaction of performance obligations, including significant payment terms Revenue recognition policies Fee for verification of certificate or statement Under section 157 of the Regulation, a person wishing to apply for verification of the information in a certificate or statement of results issued by the Authority must pay a fee.
 Revenue is recognised upon completion of verification.
 Consideration is received upfront, however, due to the short turn-around, the amount of contract liabilities relating to verification is immaterial.
 Fee for decision on equivalency of qualification Under section 162 of the Regulation, a person wanting a decision on the equivalence of a level of school education obtained by that person outside of Queensland must pay a fee.
-Revenue is recognised upon decision of equivalency.
-Consideration is received upfront, however, due to the short turn-around, the amount of contract liabilities relating to equivalency is immaterial.
+Revenue is recognised upon decision of equivalency. quanication Consideration is received upfront, however, due to the short turn-around, the amount of contract liabilities relating to equivalency is immaterial.
+Local expenses fee Under section 73 of the Regulation, a person wishing to undertake a senior external examination or a senior external assessment in another place, other than one determined by the Authority such as a school, must pay a local expenses fee to the Authority.
+Revenue is recognised at the completion of the examination period.
+The local expenses fee is the reasonable cost incurred by the Authority providing for the relevant test to be taken at the other place.
+The fee is payable upfront, however, the amount of contract liabilities relating to the local expenses fee is immaterial.